dsnoeijer/angular/aio/content/guide/upgrade.md

 **NOTE**: <br />
 The 'heroes' string inside the factory refers to the AngularJS `HeroesService`.
-It is common in AngularJS applications to choose a service name for the token, for example "heroes", and append the "Service" suffix to create the class name.
+It is common in AngularJS applications to choose a service name for the token.
+For example "heroes" and then append the "Service" suffix to create the class name.

 </div>